ThePMO/upod/README.md

 #### Debug build

-If you have installed [sbt](https://www.scala-sbt.org/) a debug build should be as simple as running in the checkout
+If you have installed a Java 8 JDK and [sbt](https://www.scala-sbt.org/) a debug build should be as simple as running this in the checkout
 ```
 sbt clean android:package-debug
 ```

+Building with a Java 11 JDK does not work at the moment, because some plugins/buildtools rely on Java 8 Features like JAXB being available.

 #### Release build